-- According to Armenia’s Third National Communication to the UNFCCC, submitted in 2015, a 10% reduction in annual precipitation volume was documented over the period 1935–2012.
+- Armenia’s NC4 reported a 10% reduction in average annual precipitation volume, which was documented over the period 1935–2012.

-- The spatial distribution of precipitation changes is irregular, the northeast and central regions have become more arid, yet precipitation has increased in the southern and northwestern regions and in western region of the Lake Sevan Basin.
+- The spatial distribution of precipitation changes is irregular: the northeast and central regions have become more arid.
+However, precipitation has increased in the southern and northwestern regions and in the western region of the Lake Sevan Basin.

-- The number of days in which heavy rainfall and hailstorms have been experienced has increased.
+- The number of days with heavy rainfall and hailstorms has increased.